ranchor/coding-patterns/Heap/readme.md

 This pattern uses two Heaps to solve these problems; A **Min Heap** to find the smallest element and a **Max Heap** to find the biggest element.

 ### Pseudo Code:
-1. Maintain two Heaps: a **Min Heap** to keep track of the larger half and a **Max Heap** for the smaller half.
+1. Maintain two Heaps: a Min Heap for the larger half and a Max Heap for the smaller half.
 2. Insert elements into the appropriate heap based on their values:
-   1. If an element is smaller than the largest element in the Min Heap, insert it into the Max Heap.
+   1. If the element is smaller than the top element of the Max Heap, insert it into the Max Heap.
-   2. If an element is larger, insert it into the Min Heap.
+   2. If the element is larger than the top element of the Min Heap, insert it into the Min Heap.
+   3. If the element falls between the top elements of the two heaps, insert it into the heap with fewer elements.
-3. Keep the heaps balanced so that the difference in the number of elements between them is at most 1.
+3. Ensure that the heaps are balanced so that the absolute difference in the number of elements between them is at most 1.
-4. To find the median or balance the elements, the top elements of the two heaps may be used.
+4. To find the median or balance the elements, use the top elements of the two heaps.

 ### Identification Srategy